Pharoah0/NYC-Taxi-Data-Analytics-With-Apach-Spark/README.md

 ## Data Preparation

-I gathered the data from the [NYC Taxi & Limousine Commission's website] (https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page), based on August 2023.
+I gathered the data from the [NYC Taxi & Limousine Commission's website](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page), based on August 2023.
 The data is already in parquet format.
 Furthermore, I downloaded shape files to extract geospatial coordinates onto our dataset.

 ## Methods Used